MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-database/troubleshoot-operational-issues-with-the-oracle-database-adapter.md

  **Resolution**

  Specify the SOAP action in the send port or as a message context property in a BizTalk orchestration.
 For instructions, see [Configure the SOAP action for Oracle Database](../../adapters-and-accelerators/adapter-oracle-database/configure-the-soap-action-for-oracle-database.md).
-See [Technical reference](../../adapters-and-accelerators/adapter-oracle-database/technical-reference-for-the-oracle-database-adapter.md) to see a list of actions for each operation.
+See [Messages and Message Schemas](messages-and-message-schemas-for-biztalk-adapter-for-oracle-database.md) to see a list of actions for each operation.

 ###  <a name="BKMK_OraDBXmlParsing"></a> XmlReaderParsingException due to an incorrect operation name in the specified action
  **Problem**